 Using Environmental Survey Results

 Following completion of your survey on the environment, statistical tools can help identify trends, patterns, and correlations, comparing responses across demographics and identifying concerns and behaviors within the public realm (SurveyLegend’s robust analytics can help with this).
+After gathering the data, a thorough evaluation of the survey results is essential to inform decision-making and strategy development.
 Once key takeaways have been identified, it’s time to share the results!
 Most results, depending on who or what agency conducted the survey, are presented or used as follows:

-• Reports & Publications.
-This may be for academic papers or policy briefs, or newspapers, magazines, and other media outlets.
+- Reports & Publications.
+This may be for academic papers or policy briefs, newspapers, magazines, and other media outlets.

 Environmental Survey Example

 Here’s a sample environmental survey created using SurveyLegend.
 You’ll see branding at the top, which lends credibility and increases response rates, plus a variety of types of survey questions.
 The background imagery can easily be changed out, as can font size, font type, and much more.
+Maps or spatial data can also be included in environmental surveys to provide additional context or information.
 You can make these surveys completely your own.

 Conclusion